 Cloves have uses beyond your holiday meal spice, as the essential oil extracted from the clove flower buds possesses anti-inflammatory and anesthetic properties.

-Clove oil that is derived from the flower buds is much better quality than that derived from stems or leaves, so read the labels.
+Clove oil that is derived from the flower buds is of much better quality than that derived from stems or leaves, so read the labels.

 Some of its uses include tooth pain, and throat infections, which is why it is used in many pharmaceutical and dental products.